Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/media-content.md

 To access media item information, follow the steps below:

 1. The following example filters media items so that only image and video items are included in the result.
 The filter is case-insensitive, and the results are sorted in descending order by item display name.
-For more information on the filter properties, see [set up a filter](#set-up-a-filter).
+For more information on the filter properties, see [set up a filter](#set-up-a-filter):

     ```csharp
     var selectArguments = new SelectArguments()